• Summary

 SPONSOR: Cunningham

 TITLE OF BILL: An act to amend the election law, in relation to enacting the "voting integrity and verification act of New York (VIVA NY)" PURPOSE OR GENERAL IDEA OF BILL: To give voters the option, at every polling place, to mark a paper ballot by hand or with a nontabulating ballot marking device.
-To change the phrase "polling place" to "election district" in two statutes requiring identical ballots in every polling place because ballots may not be able to be identical in every election district in a polling place due to differing contests or ballot proposals on the ballot.
-This bill would guarantee that all voters can verify the selections on their ballots.
+To change the phrase "polling place" to "election district" in two statutes requiring identical ballots in every polling place because ballots may not be able to be identical in every election district in a polling place due to differing contests or propositions on the ballot.
 SUMMARY OF PROVISIONS: Section 1 provides that this act shall be known and may be cited as the "Voting Integrity and Verification Act of New York" (VIVA NY).
 Section 2 adds new subdivisions 40 and 41 to section 1-104 of the election law, which define the terms "nontabulating ballot marking device" and "human readable paper ballot."
 Section 3 replaces the term "polling place" with "election district" in subdivision 26 of section 7-104 of the election law.
 The same subdivi- sion requires all voters to be given a choice to mark a paper ballot in their polling place either by hand or by using a nontabulating ballot marking device that prints a human readable ballot.
 It provides that voting machines or systems purchased prior to the effective date of the bill may continue to be used and maintained if they are designed and constructed to utilize individual, voter-verifiable paper ballots.
 Section 4 replaces the term "polling place" with "election district" in subdivision 3 of section 7-106 of the election law.
 Section 5 provides for an immediate effective date.
 DIFFERENCE BETWEEN ORIGINAL AND AMENDED VERSION (IF APPLICABLE): Amends the definition of "nontabulating ballot marking device."
 Adds an additional subdivision 41 to define "human readable paper ballot."
-Clar- ifies the meaning of 'opportunity to mark one's ballot privately and independently.'
+Clarifies the meaning of 'opportunity to mark one's ballot privately and independently.'
 Clarifies which machines may remain in use after the enactment of this law.
 Removes a reference to a specific year.
-JUSTIFICATION: Election experts agree that voters who are able to mark a ballot by hand must retain that option.
-To provide our voters with confidence that their cast ballot will unquestionably and accountably reflect their preference and only their preference, New York has instituted many common sense reforms, like insisting on individual, voter-verifiable paper ballots that help ensure voters can cast their votes privately, independently, and securely, even if counted by computerized vote tabu- lation systems.
+JUSTIFICATION: Paper ballots are the gold standard when it comes to voting technology.
+For that reason, since 2009, federal election legislation, that has been stymied in Senate due to the filibuster, has included provisions requir- ing durable, paper ballots marked by hand or with a nontabulating ballot marking device.
+To provide our voters with confidence that their cast ballot will unquestionably and accountably reflect their preference and only their preference, New York has instituted many common sense reforms, like insisting on individual, durable, voter-verifiable paper ballots that allow voters to cast their votes privately and independent- ly, even if counted by computerized vote tabulation systems.
 We live in a time when many voters harbor suspicion about the accuracy of vote counting.
-Requiring the use of the most reliable ballots may ameliorate that problem.
+Requiring the use of the best available voting technology may ameliorate that, while saving New York taxpayers considerable amounts of money.
 PRIOR LEGISLATIVE HISTORY: New bill.
-FISCAL IMPLICATIONS FOR STAT AND LOCAL GOVERNMENTS: None.
-EFFECTIVE DATE: Immediately upon passage, except that voting machines and systems purchased prior to the effective date of this legislation may continue to be used and maintained if they are designed and constructed to utilize individual, voter-verifiable paper ballots.
+FISCAL IMPLICATIONS FOR STATE AND LOCAL GOVERNMENTS: None.
+EFFECTIVE DATE: Immediately.

 Go to top